 Saginaw Valley State University will showcase internationally acclaimed Baroque cellist Rene Schiffer, who will be joined by renowned harpsichordist Joseph Gascho during the next Rhea Miller Concert Series installment Saturday, Oct.
 24. The performance, scheduled for 7:30 p.m. in SVSU's Rhea Miller Recital Hall, is free and open to the public.

-Saginaw Valley State University will host more than 120 employers during its spring University-wide Employment and Networking Fair Friday, March.
-27. The event runs from noon to 3 p.m. in the Curtiss Hall banquet rooms.
+Saginaw Valley State University will host more than 120 employers during its fall University-wide Employment and Networking Fair Friday, Oct.
+16. The event — open to the public — is scheduled from noon to 3 p.m. in the Curtiss Hall banquet rooms.